Arielle Rothenberg, LPAT, ATR-BC, LMHC

 I am neurodivergent.

-I am AuDHD (autistic and ADHD).
-My neurodivergent traits help me think in unique ways about the work I do, which helps me see creative and effective ways to support my clients.
+I am AuDHD (autistic and ADHD) and was diagnosed later in life.
+My neurodivergent traits help me think in unique ways about the work I do, which helps me see creative ways to support my clients.

-I believe there is no correct body size or shape, and that each of us have a unique definition of health and wellness.
-Our sessions can be a place where you can challenge old ways of thinking in order to develop sustainable tools for self compassion.
+I believe there is no correct body size or shape, sexual expression, or way to obtain financial resources.
+Every person has a unique definition of health and wellness, and that is often shaped by the intersections of identities and layers of context we exist in.
+Our sessions can be a place where you can challenge old ways of thinking in order to develop sustainable tools for self-worth.

 I’m informed by my clinical skills and lived experiences.

-I have lived in several communities across the U.S. Pacific West coast, Northeast, Southeast, and Southwest, and I’ve worked in a lot of different places.
-I’ve been lucky to have the chance to learn from many people, cultures and walks of life, and I’m always learning more every day.
+I have lived in several communities across the United States, and I’ve worked in spaces including hospitals, community health agencies, mobile crisis teams, non-profit organizations, and schools.
+I’ve been lucky to learn from many people, cultures and walks of life, and continuing to learn from others is an important value to me.

 I actively work to provide a deconstructed approach to therapy and assessment.